Pixelthegreat/my-configure/README.md

 CXX=clang++ # C++ compiler
 CROSS_COMPILE=i686-linux-unknown- # cross compiler
-CHECK_HEADERS="stdio.h stdlib.h" # check for the existance of these headers DESTDIR=/usr # installation prefix
+CHECK_HEADERS="stdio.h stdlib.h" # check for the existance of these headers CHECK_PACKAGES="example another-example" # check for the existance of these pkg-config files DESTDIR=/usr # installation prefix
 ```